Their market shut, traders in China's Silicon Valley do business from bags

 "A small counter might only be one meter wide in size, but their yearly revenue could be 10 million yuan (US$1.43 million)," he said.

 There are signs that China is starting to return to normal, with more traffic in major city streets this week than last.
-Over half of large-scale enterprises in Guangdong have returned to work, the provincial government said on Tuesday.
+More than half of large-scale enterprises in Guangdong have returned to work, the provincial government said on Tuesday.